 “The story I wanted to tell with Aang was about him struggling with taking some of that inside and probably a considerable amount of anger and guilt and big feelings.
 By the way, guess who would be the best person to have a mini vacation with?
 It’s Zuko!
 Someone who’s processed a lot of anger on his own, right?”

-Even with these ideas for how a fourth season would have gone, Ehasz is still quick to say that many loved ATLA exactly the way it was.
+Even with these ideas for how a fourth season could have played out, Ehasz was quick to clarify that many loved ATLA exactly the way it was.
 “Obviously some right decisions were made.”
 Still, as Ehasz puts it, “we had a fourth season if the world had deemed it.”